cseanburns/semantic_web_development/src/4a-json-basics.md

 As noted, JSON objects may take as a *value* other JSON objects.
 This is useful when a particular field name may be converted into an object itself.
-For example, in the above JSON objects, the `worksFor` field name can include other properties and thus may be extended into an object.
+For example, in the above JSON objects, the `worksFor` field name can include other properties and thus may be extended into an **object**.
 Since the person described in the JSON object also has a work location, I can add that as a new object named as `location`.
 The result is the following JSON object that contains two nested JSON objects: `worksFor` and `location`.
 Note that since the person described in this object teaches in two programs, I converted the `program` field name into a list